VDraven/MuClientTools16/README.md

 Notes:
 Updated Graphic Converter AllInOne.exe with C++17 parallel algorithms.
-It benefits a PC with many cored CPU and SSD drive.
+It benefits a PC with multi-core CPU and SSD drive.
 (Convert 2 GB "Data" folder in ~ 1min)
 Low writting speed hard drive will bottleneck CPU.